 You will soon publish a book on temporary infrastructure with the title “(Con)temporary (Archi)tecture.”
 How did you approach this project?

 Kosmos Architects: The word architecture consists of two Greek roots Archi – author and Tecture – structure.
-So in the word architecture, we crossed out Archi to emphasize our focus on Tecture – anonymous structures.
+So in the term architecture, we crossed out Archi to emphasize our focus on Tecture – anonymous structures.
 In the word contemporary, we crossed out Con to keep the focus on Temporary.
 Generally, in this book, we try to understand what contemporary architecture can learn from temporary structures.

-What do you exactly mean by anonymous architecture?
+What exactly do you mean by anonymous architecture?

 For example?
 Can you explain this in more detail?